lauris71/sehle/tutorial/lesson-1.md

 by creating Implementation.
 Renderables have two methods in implementation:

 - display - submit renderable to display list
-- render - draw the geometry (called from the displa list)
+- render - draw the geometry (called from the display list)

 For simple purposes we can use SehleStaticMesh - a block type that implements renderable interface.
 It is plain block type and thus has to be initialized and destroyed by hand.
 For the purpose of current tutorial